nguyenlecong/nodejs/README.md

 - <b>Template engine (handlebars)</b> provides the power necessary to let you build <b>semantic templates</b> effectively with no frustration
 - <b>Static files & SCSS</b> Sass (Syntactically Awesome Style Sheets) is the most mature, stable, and powerful professional grade <b>CSS extension language</b> in the world.
 - <b>Boostrap</b> Powerful, extensible, and feature-packed <b>frontend toolkit</b>.
 Build and customize with Sass, utilize prebuilt grid system and components, and bring projects to life with powerful JavaScript plugins.
+- <b>Basic routing</b> Routing refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).
+-